More than three years after Covid-19 was detected in the Chinese city of Wuhan, the question of how the virus first emerged remains a mystery.

 Its supporters point to the presence of a major biological research facility in the city.
 The Wuhan Institute of Virology (WIV) has been studying coronaviruses in bats for over a decade.

-The institute is a 40-minute drive from the Huanan wet market where the first cluster of infections emerged in Wuhan.
+The institute is a 40-minute drive from the Huanan wet market where the first cluster of infections emerged.

 The controversial theory first emerged early on in the pandemic, and was promoted by then-US President Donald Trump.
 Some even suggested it could have been engineered as a possible biological weapon.

 While many in the media and politics dismissed these as conspiracy theories at the time, others called for more consideration of the possibility.
-Nevertheless, the idea resurfaced in recent weeks.
+The idea has persisted, despite many scientists pointing out there is no evidence to back it up.

-A classified US intelligence report - saying three researchers at the Wuhan laboratory were treated in hospital in November 2019, just before the virus began infecting humans in the city - began circulating in US media this week.
+A classified US intelligence report - saying three researchers at the Wuhan laboratory were treated in hospital in November 2019, just before the virus began infecting humans in the city - began circulating in US media in 2021.

-"That possibility certainly exists, and I am totally in favour of a full investigation of whether that could have happened," Anthony Fauci, President Biden's chief medical adviser, told the US senate committee on 11 May.
+"That possibility certainly exists, and I am totally in favour of a full investigation of whether that could have happened," Anthony Fauci, President Biden's chief medical adviser, told a US Senate committee hearing in May 2021.

-President Biden now says he asked for a report on the origins of Covid-19 after taking office, "including whether it emerged from human contact with an infected animal or from a laboratory accident".
+President Biden says he asked for a report on the origins of Covid-19 after taking office in 2021, "including whether it emerged from human contact with an infected animal or from a laboratory accident".

 What do scientists think?